ChisholmKyle/ArduinoCMake/README.md

 ### Linux (Debian 8)

-Your flavour of Linux may have different package managers and names for the prerequisites.
+Note that your flavour of Linux may have different package managers and names for the prerequisites.

+1. Install prerequisites with the command

+    ```bash
-1. Install prerequisites with the command `sudo apt-get install git gcc-avr binutils-avr avr-libc avrdude picocom cmake make`
+    sudo apt-get install git gcc-avr binutils-avr avr-libc avrdude picocom cmake make`
-1. Set the Arduino path environment variable `export ARDUINO_ROOT="/opt/arduino"`.
-Note that this directory is likely different for your installed Arduino library.
-1. Set your board and serial port, then compile the example (see below).
+    ```

 ### Apple (Macports)

 If you want a package manager for Mac, [Macports](https://www.macports.org/) may be the right choice for you. [iTerm2](https://www.iterm2.com/) is also highly recommended as a terminal.

 1. Install and update [Macports](https://www.macports.org/)
+1. Install prerequisites with the command

+    ```bash
-1. Install prerequisites with the command `sudo port install git avr-gcc avr-binutils avr-libc avrdude picocom cmake gmake`
+    sudo port install git avr-gcc avr-binutils avr-libc avrdude picocom cmake gmake
-1. Set the Arduino path environment variable `export ARDUINO_ROOT="/Applications/Arduino.app/Contents/Java"`.
-Note that this directory may be different for your installed Arduino library.
-1. Set your board and serial port, then compile the example (see below).
+    ```

 ### Windows (Ubuntu Bash)